 - She gives Phoebe a temporary unicorn muzzle to enable her to smell magical perfumes.
 Marigold seems genuinely pleased with the result.

-- In trying to mend Dakota's broken friendship with the Goblin princess she is changed into a goblin herself, which yields only the expected result.
+- In trying to mend Dakota's broken friendship with the Goblin princess, Phoebe is changed into a goblin herself (Marigold claims it was faster than trying to teach Phoebe goblin language).

 - The Beautiful Elite: Unicorns.
 Deconstructed in that unicorns are generally so caught up in themselves that they lack the skills that make a friendship work, like empathy or the ability to apologize.
 Phoebe is helping Marigold develop these skills.